Achievable logoAchievable logo

 • Female: 37%-47%

-• Below normal values indicates anemia which increases the risk for blood transfusion or need for fluids
+• Below normal values indicate anemia, which increases the risk for blood transfusion or need for fluids *An above normal value indicates polycythemia, which increases the risk for clogging of capillaries

-• Platelets: clot forming components of blood
+• Platelets: clot-forming components of blood

 • 150,000-400,000 mm3